TheOdinProject/curriculum/foundations/javascript_basics/variables_and_operators.md

 - `let`, which we can re-assign.
 - `const` which we **can't** re-assign and will throw an error if we try.

 There is also a third way - using `var`.
-It is the old way and should **not** be used.
-However, you will likely come across code which uses `var`, so it is important to know that it exists.
+It's similar to `let`, but it is the old way and should **not** be used.
+However, you will likely come across code which uses `var`, so it is useful to know that it exists.
 Do not worry too much about it for now.

 ### Numbers